 Sculptures around the Aasee, Münster

 The city of Münster prefers a longer timeframe: traces of the exhibition are permanently visible, however, which is why a walk around the Aasee is worthwhile - many exhibits from the sculpture festival continue to dominate the city's landscape around the lake.
-The next edition of the festival of sculpture will be held in 2017.
+The last edition of the festival of sculpture was in 2017.

 Emscherkunst art exhibition

 Held every three years, the Emscherkunst exhibition transforms the banks of a formerly polluted river in the Ruhr region into an open-air public exhibition space for art projects.
 Meanwhile, the River Emscher itself is re-verting to a natural river landscape.
 New spaces for art and outdoor recrea-tion are emerging in what used to be wasteland.
 Nothing here is concealed or exaggerated; the history of the steel and coal industries is plain to see, but so too is the inevitable reclaiming of the land by nature.
 Notable exam-ples of this brand of contemporary garden design with a focus on post-industrial nature are the Westpark, which surrounds the Jahrhunderthalle events venue in Bochum, the garden show grounds of Nordsternpark in Gel-senkirchen and the Landschaftspark Duisburg-Nord (North Duisburg Land-scape Park).
 The next Emscherkunst exhibition will take place in 2016.

 The botanical gardens of North Rhine-Westphalia's university cities are not just for budding biologists: the public can also visit and marvel at the speci-mens on view.
 The botanical garden in Bonn has a particular rarity in the titan arum, the world's largest flower.
 On the rare occasions when the plant flowers, the 100 kg fleshy inflorescence grows to a height of up to 1.80 metres in two days – and then swiftly collapses.